buildpacks/spec/platform.md

 - **Else if** `launch=true`:
     - Write layer metadata read from the analyzed image to `<layers>/<buildpack-id>/<layer-name>.toml`
     - Write the layer diffID from the analyzed image to `<layers>/<buildpack-id>/<layer-name>.sha`
+- **Else if** `cache=true` AND the cache DOES NOT contain a layer with matching diffID
+    - Must not write layer metadata
 - **Else if** `cache=true`:
     - Write layer metadata read from the cache to `<layers>/<buildpack-id>/<layer-name>.toml`

 For each layer metadata file found in the `<layers>` directory, the lifecycle:
 - MUST restore cached layer contents if the cache contains a layer with matching diffID
-- MUST remove layer metadata if `cache=true` AND the cache DOES NOT contain a layer with matching diffID

 #### `builder`
 The platform MUST execute `builder` in the **build environment**